 (For step-by-step instructions on how to construct this A-frame trellis, click here.)

-Whatever method you think will work best for your garden, you need something tall, and you need it relatively small in diameter, less than five inches.
+Bottom line for growing pole beans up a trellis: Whatever method you think will work best for your garden, you need something tall, and you need it relatively small in diameter, less than five inches.

 *Some links below may contain affiliate links, which means if you click through and make a purchase, I will receive a small commission at no extra cost to you.